 For simple glass vessel/teapot style:

-For gongfu style:
+For gongfu style

-Please see brewing guide here.
+Please see the brewing guide here.

 Storage of Oolong Tea

-- Avoid very high temperature.
+- Avoid high temperature.